Skip to main content

 chat_metadataContains the chat ID (id) and the persisted user message ID (user_message_id).
 Emitted at the start of every response, including continued conversations and message edits.

-processingStatus updates while the AI is working.
+processingStatus updates while the AI is working. data.status is one of starting, thinking, analyzing, processing.
 Use to show loading indicators.

 visualizationSent when a chart or table is generated.
 Contains the full structured payload ready to render.
 See Visualizations.